Arcticnode/FakeOff-Hackathon/README.md

 BACKGROUND

 highlighting text in the article and searching for related articles:
 If you select text and right click, you will be given the option to look for related articles contained in our trustworthy database.
+The content is displayed in a new tab so you have to give permission.

+POTENTIAL ERROR:

+if the trustworthy/untrustworthy labels are not displaying, it might be that you don't trust the IP address.
+This can be fixed by manually pasting the IP address into the browser and allowing permissions.